mukeshsundar23/Automatic-Number-Plate-Recognition-using-YOLOV8/README.md

 Step 4: Train YOLOv8 on Your Custom Dataset

-1. Download pre-trained weights (e.g., yolov4.conv.137) from the YOLO website or use the darknet53.conv.74 provided with the YOLOv8 repository.
+1. Download pre-trained weights from the YOLO repository.
-2. Start training: ./darknet detector train /path/to/your.data /path/to/yolov4.cfg /path/to/pre-trained-weights -map
+2. Start training.

 Step 5: Integrating Tesseract for Text Extraction